 An allowance of $10.00/night may be claimed if staying at a private residence with family or friends.

-Individuals who use a non-University vehicle for University-related travel will be reimbursed for actual miles traveled at the effective mileage rate (56.5 cents per mile effective January 1, 2013, previously 55.5 cents per mile July 1, 2011 thru December 31, 2012).
+Individuals who use a non-University vehicle for University-related travel will be reimbursed for actual miles traveled at the effective mileage rate (56 cents per mile effective January 1, 2014, previously 56.5 cents per mile in 2013).
 Insurance coverage, gas, oil, towing, repairs, etc. are included in the mileage rate.
 When traveling on University business, the departure and termination point for determining the actual mileage will be the employee's home.
 Reasonable vicinity mileage will be reimbursed; however, a log of vicinity mileage should be attached to the Travel Expense Voucher when it exceeds 100 miles.
 There will be no mileage reiumbursement for travel between university properties within Houghton County.